Blinken postpones trip to China as balloon flies over U.S.

 The meetings were to begin on Sunday and go through Monday.

-A senior defense official said the U.S. prepared fighter jets, including F-22s, to shoot down the balloon if ordered.
-The Pentagon ultimately recommended against it, noting that even as the balloon was over a sparsely populated area of Montana, its size would create a debris field large enough to put people at risk.
+A senior defense official said the U.S. prepared fighter jets, including F-22s, to shoot down the balloon, if ordered.
+The Pentagon ultimately recommended against it, noting that even though the balloon was over a sparsely populated area of Montana, its size would create a debris field large enough to put people at risk.

 China, which angrily denounces surveillance attempts by the U.S. and others over areas it considers to be its territory and once forced down an American spy plane, offered a generally muted reaction to the Pentagon announcement.